Congratulations to Professor Emma Sparks on being appointed to the position of Dean and Rector, UNSW Canberra.

 The Rector is accountable for the strategic direction and overall performance of research, the student education experience and community engagement in UNSW Canberra, and to provide highly effective management of the Faculty strategy, planning, human resources, finances, physical resources, and administrative activities.

-The role of the Rector reports to the Provost and leads the Faculty Executive in shaping and realising the Faculty’s future.
+The role of the Rector leads the Faculty Executive in shaping and realising the Faculty’s future.
 Heads of Schools and Centre Directors report into the Rector along with the Faculty Executive Director and three Associate Deans (Research, Research Engagement and Education).

 UNSW has a unique footprint, and longstanding relationships in Canberra; UNSW Canberra is the official education provider to the Australian Defence Force Academy.
-With a new city campus to host a Defence and Security Innovation Precinct you can work at a university that is doing cutting-edge research that has real world impact.
+With a new city campus to host a Defence and Security Innovation Precinct, the university is doing cutting-edge research that has real world impact.
 As part of UNSW, ranked one of the top 50 universities in the world, and first in Australia for research and impact, UNSW Canberra has broad scope for collaboration in education, research, defence and industry partnerships.

 Image source: https://www.flickr.com/photos/137245766@N07/22000996583/